How to Merge a Mission

 Before merging, spec-kitty runs automatic pre-flight checks:

-- Worktree cleanliness: All WP worktrees must have no uncommitted changes
+- Workspace cleanliness: All resolved execution workspaces must have no uncommitted changes

-- Missing worktrees: All WPs defined in tasks must have worktrees created
+- Missing workspaces: All WPs defined in tasks must have execution workspaces created if they are expected to merge

-- Target divergence: Target branch (main) should not be behind origin
+- Target divergence: The mission's target branch should not be behind origin

 Example pre-flight output when validation passes: